jacobrosenthal/blog/content/the-spark-gap-podcast-episode-8.md

 tags = ["text"]
 +++

-I recently appeared on my buddy Karl’s new podcast, [Spark Gap Podcast Episode 8](http://thesparkgap.net/the-spark-gap-podcast-episode-8/) this week to talk about “iot”.
+I recently appeared on my buddy Karl’s new podcast, [Spark Gap Podcast Episode 8](http://thesparkgap.net/the-spark-gap-podcast-episode-8/) this week to talk about "iot".
 Join us, won’t you?